2008 Kia Sedona

 With the center stack containing all the controls, plus the first two of a total of 14 cup holders (one for each hand of each passenger), the space between the front seats is used for a sideways flip-up tray/console, containing the third, fourth, fifth and sixth cup holders.

 The power seat extends farther back than the standard manual-adjustment seat, offering more legroom.
 We co-drove an LX with a six-foot-four fellow whose legs were cramped in the manual seat.
 The cloth interior in the LX was okay, too, but the gray leather in our own test model EX was beautiful and supple, and the front seats provided excellent bolstering.

 The three-zone climate control system offers separate temperature settings for driver, passenger, and rear-seat passengers.
 Climate control is fully automatic in the EX.

 The windows along the second row lower and raise at the press of a button, giving your passengers real live fresh air and a tactile view.
 The optional power sliding doors and liftgate, triggered on the instrument panel or remote key fob, are a wonderful convenience.

 The Sedona comes with captain's chairs in the second row.
-Second-row legroom is a generous 40.9 inches.
+Second-row legroom in the long-wheelbase models is a generous 40.9 inches.
 The SWB model maintains the same second-row head and hip room, but legroom shrinks to 37.0 inches.

 Third-row bench seating is standard on all models.
-The third row is split 60/40 and folds into the floor.
+In LWB versions the third row is split 60/40 and folds into the floor.